Need Help? Call us at 1-800-922-9999 | www.citizensbank.com

 Only you know how much money you have available to spend.
 Remember to consider the outstanding items listed above in making your spending decisions.

 You can find your Available Balance online from a computer, mobile device, ATM, phone or by visiting a branch.

-Check your Account History in Online Banking to see your Available Balance.
+Check the My Accounts page in Online Banking to see your Available Balance.
 You can also find your Available Balance at the ATM, by phone, on your mobile device or by visiting a branch.